marmelab/react-admin/docs/Translation.md

 ## Translation Keys

-React-admin components use translation keys for their text, and rely on the `i18nProvider` to translate them.
+React-admin components use translation keys for their text and rely on the `i18nProvider` to translate them.

-For instance, the `<SaveButton>` renders the word 'Save' in English, and 'Enregistrer' in French.
+For instance, the `<SaveButton>` renders the word 'Save' in English and 'Enregistrer' in French.
 This is because the button actually renders the return value of the `i18nProvider.translate('ra.action.save')` method:

 ```jsx
 import { Button, useTranslate } from 'react-admin';